Criniferous entire maps with absorbing Cantor bouquets: Introduction

 \section{Introduction}

 In the study of the behaviour under iteration of an entire function $f$, its \textit{escaping set}

 is of particular importance.
 In spite of the difference in nature of infinity between the polynomial and transcendental cases, in the former a super-attracting fixed point and in the latter an essential singularity, some parallels can be drawn.
-Following up on Fatou's seminal findings for sine maps \cite{Fatou}, Devaney et al., \cite{devaney_Krych, devaney_tangerman}, observed the presence of curves escaping uniformly to infinity under iteration of exponential maps.
-These curves can be understood as analogues of the so-called \textit{dynamic rays} of polynomials, \cite{Orsaynotes}, and are a powerful combinatorial tool in the study of Julia sets.
-This led Eremenko to conjecture \cite{erem89} that any point in the escaping set of a transcendental entire map can be connected to infinity by such an escaping curve.
+Following up on Fatou's seminal findings for sine maps \cite{Fatou}, Devaney et al. \cite{devaney_Krych, devaney_tangerman}, observed in the eighties the presence of curves escaping uniformly to infinity under iteration of exponential maps.
+These curves can be understood as analogues of the so-called \textit{dynamic rays} of polynomials \cite{Orsaynotes}, and are a powerful combinatorial tool in the study of Julia sets.
+This led Eremenko to conjecture in \cite{erem89} that any point in the escaping set of a transcendental entire map can be connected to infinity by such an escaping curve.
 Known as the \emph{strong form of Eremenko's conjecture}, this problem has motivated much research in transcendental dynamics in the last 30 years.
-Using the terminology introduced in \cite{lasse_dreadlocks}, we refer to entire functions having \textit{dynamic rays} or \textit{(Devaney) hairs} as \textit{criniferous}: \begin{defn}[Criniferous functions \cite{lasse_dreadlocks}] An entire function $f$ is \emph{criniferous} if the following holds for every $z \in I(f)$: For all sufficiently large $n$, there is an arc $\gamma_n$ connecting $f^n(z)$ to $\infty$, in such a way that $f$ maps $\gamma_n$ injectively onto $\gamma_{n+1}$, and so that $\min_{z\in \gamma_n}\vert z\vert \to\infty$ as $n \to \infty$. \end{defn} Despite the construction of a counterexample to the strong form of Eremenko's conjecture in \cite{RRRS}, increasingly larger subclasses of the \emph{Eremenko-Lyubich class} $\mathcal{B}$ have been shown to be criniferous.
-Recall that the widely studied \emph{class $\B$} consists of all transcendental entire maps $f$ for which the closure of the set of critical and asymptotic values, denoted $S(f)$, is bounded; see \cite{Dave_survey} for a survey of results.
-After it was shown that all exponential and cosine maps are criniferous \cite{Schleicher_Zimmer_exp, dierkCosine}, the same was proved for all maps $f\in\B$ of \textit{disjoint type}, that is, with connected Fatou set $F(f)$ and so that $P(f)\defeq\overline{\bigcup_{n\in \N}f^n(S(f))}\Subset F(f)$, \cite{Baranski_Trees, RRRS}.
-As the most general case until now, \cite[Theorem~1.2]{RRRS} establishes that a larger class of functions in $\B$ satisfying certain geometric condition, called \textit{uniform head-start} (Definition \ref{def_UHSC}), are criniferous.
-We shall denote this class of maps by $\B_{R3S}$, and remark that, in particular, it includes all finite compositions of functions $f\in \B$ of \textit{finite order}, i.e., so that $\log \log \vert f(z)\vert=O(\log \vert z \vert)$ as $\vert z \vert \rightarrow \infty$.
+Using the terminology introduced in \cite{lasse_dreadlocks}, we refer to entire functions having \textit{dynamic rays} or \textit{(Devaney) hairs} as \textit{criniferous}: \begin{defn}[Criniferous functions \cite{lasse_dreadlocks}] An entire function $f$ is \emph{criniferous} if the following holds for every $z \in I(f)$: For all sufficiently large $n$, there is an arc $\gamma_n$ connecting $f^n(z)$ to $\infty$, in such a way that $f$ maps $\gamma_n$ injectively onto $\gamma_{n+1}$, and so that $\min_{z\in \gamma_n}\vert z\vert \to\infty$ as $n \to \infty$. \end{defn} Despite the existence of counterexamples to the strong form of Eremenko's conjecture, \cite{RRRS, lasse_arclike}, increasingly larger subclasses of the \emph{Eremenko-Lyubich class} $\mathcal{B}$ have been shown to be criniferous.
+Recall that for an entire function $f$, its \textit{singular set} $S(f)$ is the closure of the set of its finite critical and asymptotic values, and that the widely studied \emph{class $\B$} consists of all transcendental entire maps $f$ with bounded $S(f)$.
+See \cite{Dave_survey} for a survey of results.
+After it was shown that all exponential and cosine maps are criniferous \cite{Schleicher_Zimmer_exp, dierkCosine}, the same was proved for certain maps $f\in\B$ of \textit{finite order}, i.e., so that $\log \log \vert f(z)\vert=O(\log \vert z \vert)$ as $\vert z \vert \rightarrow \infty$.
+Namely, the fact of being criniferous was shown for all finite order $f\in \B$ of \textit{disjoint type}, that is, with connected Fatou set $F(f)$ and so that $P(f)\defeq\overline{\bigcup_{n\in \N}f^n(S(f))}\Subset F(f)$; \cite{Baranski_Trees, RRRS}.
+Even more generally, it is established in \cite[Sections 4 and 5]{RRRS} that a larger class of functions in $\B$ satisfying certain geometric condition, called \textit{uniform head-start}, are criniferous.
+In particular, this class includes all finite compositions of functions $f\in \B$ of finite order; see \cite[Theorem 1.2]{RRRS}.